AngleProtocol/merkl-docs/distribute-with-merkl/manage-a-point-program.md

 ### 2. Retrieve results via Merkl's API

 As noted earlier, Merkl does not mint points directly.
-Instead, you parse the results of your campaigns to determine how to allocate rewards.
+Instead, you need to parse the results of your campaigns to determine how to allocate rewards.

 Using the Merkl API, you can fetch: